 - The individual will be able to move seamlessly from the detox stage to the rehab stage.

-- By entering rehab for detox the individual can begin on the recovery program from day one.
-They will be able to attend group therapy and take part in order activities while still going through withdrawals.
+- By entering rehab for detox the individual can begin their recovery program from day one.
+They will be able to attend group therapy and individual therapy while still going through withdrawals.
 This will mean that they will be able to complete the rehab program sooner, and it should also make it easier for them to deal with the withdrawal symptoms.

 - This is the time when the individual is most likely to relapse.
 By staying in a rehab facility they will be protected and it is relatively rare that people will fail to make it through this stage.

 - By staying in rehab the individual will get plenty of support and encouragement to help them get through the detox process.
 They will also be with people who are dealing with the same thing, and this often makes things much easier to cope with.